ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data

-\shortsection{Sampling} A trained velocity field can be evaluated through the samples it generates.
-We consider two variants. \emph{Initial value problem sampling} (IVP) integrates the learned gradient starting from the first observed batch of cells and evolves them toward a later time point.
-IVP provides the most comprehensive evaluation of flow quality, as errors can accumulate across steps.
-In contrast, \textit{next-step sampling} (Next Step) integrates the gradient only from the most recently observed batch of cells, thus limiting error propagation but providing a less stringent test of long-term trajectory fidelity.
+\shortsection{Sampling} A learned velocity field can be evaluated through the samples it generates.
+We consider two configurations: \emph{initial-value-problem} (IVP) and \textit{next-step} (Next Step) sampling.
+In particular, IVP integrates the gradients learned from the first observed batch of cells and evolves them to a later time point, providing the most comprehensive evaluation of flow quality, as errors can accumulate across steps.
+Next Step integrates the gradient only from the most recent batch of cells, thus limiting error propagation but providing a less stringent test of long-term trajectory fidelity.